DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.md

 ## [Email processing](PROCESSES/Email-processing.md)

 ## New ideas
-Have a suggestion for new product or new feature for existing product?
+Have a suggestion for a new product or a new feature for an existing product?
 [Suggest a New idea](https://forms.office.com/r/U9twpSt3in)